GoBotKR virus removal guide

 To eliminate GoBot2 malware our malware researchers recommend scanning your computer with Spyhunter.

 There are dozens of trojan-type infections that share similarities with GoBotKR.
-The list of examples includes (but it is not limited to) Qakbot, DanaBot, Emotet, Hancitor, FormBook, and TrickBot.
-The behavior of these infections might slightly differ.
-However, all of them pose huge threat to user's privacy and/or computer safety.
-For this reason, trojan-type infections like GoBotKR should be eliminated immediately.
+The list of examples includes (but is not limited to) Qakbot, DanaBot, Emotet, Hancitor, FormBook, and TrickBot.
+The behavior of these infections might differ slightly, however, all pose a significant threat to users' privacy and computer safety.
+For this reason, trojan-type infections such as GoBotKR should be eliminated immediately.

 How did GoBotKR infiltrate my computer?

-As mentioned before, GoBotKR is promoted using various Korean websites.
-Using peer-to-peer (P2P networks) to spread malware is a common method.
-Crooks present malicious executables as legitimate software, thereby tricking users into manual download/installation of malware.
-The same goes for other unofficial software download sources, such as freeware download websites, free file hosting sites, and similar.
-Trojan infections are also likely to be proliferated using email spam campaigns, other trojans (chain infections), and fake software updaters/cracks.
-Spam campaigns allow cyber criminals to send hundreds of thousands of deceptive emails consisting of malicious attachments (links/files) and deceptive messages encouraging recipients to open.
-It is also likely for these attachments to be presented as sone important documents - by doing so crooks create the impression of legitimacy and increase the chance of tricking recipients.
-Trojans (as explained above) stealthily infiltrate computers with the intention to inject additional malware.
-Fake updaters infect computers by exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Last but not least are fake cracks which infect computers instead of granting access to paid software features.
+GoBotKR is promoted using various Korean websites.
+Using peer-to-peer (P2P networks) to proliferate malware is a common method.
+Criminals present malicious executables as legitimate software, thereby tricking users into manual download/installation of malware.
+The same applies to other unofficial software download sources, such as freeware download websites, free file hosting sites, and similar.
+Trojan infections are also proliferated using spam email campaigns, other trojans (chain infections), and fake software updaters and 'cracks'.
+Spam campaigns allow cyber criminals to send hundreds of thousands of deceptive emails containing malicious attachments (links/files) and deceptive messages encouraging recipients to open them.
+It is also likely for these attachments will be presented as 'important documents' - in this way, criminals attempt to give the impression of legitimacy and increase the chance of tricking recipients.
+Trojans stealthily infiltrate computers to inject additional malware.
+Fake updaters infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+Finally, fake cracks infect computers rather than granting access to paid software features.

 How to avoid installation of malware?

-To begin with, users should know that the main reasons for computer infections are poor knowledge and reckless behavior.
-Caution is the key to its safety, which is why paying attention when browsing the Internet, as well as downloading, installing, and updating software is a must.
-Alway handle email attachments with care.
-If the file/link is irrelevant or the sender looks suspicious then do not open anything.
-Download programs only from official sources, preferably using direct download links.
-Keep installed applications (and operating system) up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer only.
-Moreover, always keep in mind that software piracy is a cyber crime.
-Moreover, the risk of infections is extremely high.
+The main reasons for computer infections are poor knowledge of these threats and careless behavior.
+Caution is the key to safety.
+Therefore, pay attention when browsing the Internet and downloading, installing, and updating software.
+Handle email attachments with care.
+If the file/link is irrelevant or the sender seems suspicious, do not open anything.
+Download programs from official sources only, preferably using direct download links.
+Keep installed applications and operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+Software piracy is a cyber crime and the risk of infection is extremely high.
 Therefore, cracking installed applications should never be considered.
-Lastly, be sure to have a reputable anti-virus/anti-spyware suite installed and running at all times.
-Software of this type will help you detect and eliminate malware before the system is harmed.
+Have a reputable anti-virus/anti-spyware suite installed and running at all times.
+This software detects and eliminate malware before the system is harmed.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 - Access an URL address